top of page

 Fishermen Feeding Mainers

-Meals for hungry Mainers and a lifeline for Maine's fishermen
+Meals for hungry Mainers and a lifeline for

-Maine Fishermen have been feeding communities for generations.
+Maine fishermen have been feeding communities for generations.
 Now they are working to feed our most vulnerable who struggle with food security.

 Together, we can help feed those in need while supporting Maine's fishermen and the working waterfront.